Universiteit Leiden

 What are your skills after graduation?

 The three-year Dutch Studies programme offers you the opportunity to focus intensely upon gaining academic-level Dutch language abilities while acquiring a broad education in Dutch culture, art, history, and society.
-As you live and study in the Netherlands, communicating with native speakers on a daily basis, you quickly gain fluency – not just in language, but in cultural nuances as well.
+As you live and study in the Netherlands, communicating with native speakers on a daily basis, you will quickly gain fluency – not just in language, but in cultural nuances as well.

 Your career prospects